New Estimands for Experiments with Strong Interference: General Case

-We will assume that the units can be partitioned into $K$ propensity classes $\Pi_1,\ldots,\Pi_K$, where $n_k = |\Pi_k|$ denotes the size of class $k$, and $k(i)$ equals the propensity class of unit $i$.
-Nominally, $Z_i$ and $Z_j$ should be identically distributed if $k(i) = k(j)$.
-For example, if $X$ is assigned by sampling without replacement, then the distribution of $Z_i$ varies only with $i$'s number of neighbors in the network $A$.
-In some cases, the propensity classes may be misspecified, so that units belonging to the same class may have non-identical exposure distributions.
-Then our approach will produce wider intervals, so as to not be invalidated.
+We will assume that the units can be partitioned into $K$ classes $\Pi_1,\ldots,\Pi_K$, where $n_k = |\Pi_k|$ denotes the size of class $k$, and $k(i)$ equals the class of unit $i$.
+Our prediction intervals will have valid coverage even if the classes are chosen arbitrarily; however, in practice this is not recommended as the intervals may become very wide.
+Ideally, the classes should approximate propensity classes, so that for two units $i$ and $j$ belonging to the same class, $(X_i, Z_i)$ and $(X_j, Z_j)$ will be approximately identically distributed.
+For example, if $X$ is assigned by sampling without replacement, then the distribution of $Z_i$ varies only with $i$'s number of neighbors in the network $G$.
+In this case, grouping the units by their number of neighbors results in identically distributed exposures in each class.